marimont/Windows-Programming/README.md

 "# Windows-Programming-Labs"

-"Laboratories developped for a university course of system programming"
+Some laboratories developed for a System Programming university course plus some other code examples written to better learn theoretical stuff.